Hwesta/resume/README.md

 *Salus, April 2023-July 2025*

--   Backend developer for 3rd party API and integrations system, supported analytics work.
+-   Backend developer for an external API and an integrations system, supported analytics work.
--   Took over ownership of three codebases from senior coworker so they only had to do reviews - handled new features, troubleshooting, and releases with no downtime and no major bugs.
+-   Owned three Python codebases: handled new features, troubleshooting, and releases with no downtime and no major bugs
--   Advocated for and contributed to converting database changes from ad-hoc commands to using Flyway to manage structure, and was primary reviewer for database changes.
+-   Initiated converting database from ad-hoc commands to using Flyway to manage structure, and stepped up to be primary reviewer for database changes.
--   Taught team about database indexes at team retreat and led initiative to add indexes and foreign keys to the database, approved by management after missing index caused site outage.
+-   Taught team about database indexes and led initiative to add indexes and foreign keys to the database, approved by management after missing index caused site outage.
--   Generated and implemented improvements when no feature work was available, such as fixing bugs, improving dev tools, expanding test coverage and infrastructure, and security fix updates.
+-   Self-initiated improvements between feature work, such as security updates, bug fixes, test coverage and infrastructure improvements, and dev tool improvements.
 -   Wrote a well-received bot that automatically updated ticket statuses based on merge request status, freeing devs and product from nagging for updates.
 -   Researched, selected, and set up documentation solution for public API, and initiated notifying API users of breaking changes, including writing public changelog posts with upgrade path.
+-   Encouraged and modelled asking questions and having technical discussions in public channels so everyone can see and learn from them in a remote environment.
+-   Backend developer for an external API and an integrations system, supported analytics work.
+-   Owned three Python codebases: handled new features, troubleshooting, and releases with no downtime and no major bugs
+-   Championed database improvements:
+    -   Initiated conversion from ad-hoc commands to using Flyway to manage structure.
+    -   Stepped up to be primary reviewer of database changes.
+    -   Taught team about database indexes.
+    -   Led initiative to add indexes and foreign keys to the database, approved by management after missing index caused site outage.
+-   Self-initiated improvements between feature work:
+    -   Security updates & bug fixes
+    -   Test coverage and test infrastructure improvements
+    -   Dev tooling improvements
+    -   Wrote a well-received bot that automatically updated ticket statuses based on merge request status, freeing devs and product from nagging for updates.
+-   Researched, selected, and set up documentation solution for public API, and initiated notifying API users of breaking changes, including writing public changelog posts with upgrade path.
+-   Encouraged and modelled asking questions and having technical discussions in public channels so everyone can see and learn from them in a remote environment.
 -   *Skills:* Python, FastAPI, SQLAlchemy, PostgreSQL, pytest, docker-compose, GitLab CI, git